Last Updated on July 2, 2026 by Daniel Globe

 Getting to Tar Bay Beach is straightforward once you know the route: head north of George Town on Great Exuma, then watch for the dirt road with a left turn followed by a right curve that leads to the parking area.

-You’ll arrive at a public stretch where you can claim your own quiet space and leave the crowds behind.
-If the road is dry, most vehicles handle it easily; after rain, a 4-wheel drive can give you more confidence.
+You’ll arrive at a public stretch with plenty of room to spread out.
+If the road is dry, most vehicles handle it easily; after rain, a 4-wheel drive gives you more confidence over softer patches.

-Once you’re there, you can settle in for beach activities like walking, swimming, or simply breathing freely under the sun.
+Once you’re there, you can settle in for beach activities like walking, swimming, or just relaxing under the sun, and keep an eye out for local wildlife as you explore the shoreline.

 Tar Bay Beach Parking and Road Access